bloomberg/chromium.bb/README.md

 so that it partially overlaps the Chrome window.
 Move the mouse from the Chrome window to the overlapping window; the box should turn red, but it doesn't.

-### bugfix/removeSpellingMarker (Tianyin Zhang; D38695085) \[[view changes](http://github.com/bloomberg/chromium.bb/compare/upstream%2Fpatched%2Flatest...bugfix%2FremoveSpellingMarker)\]
-Open [this link](repros/removeSpellingMarker.html) in chrome, place the cursor inside the contenteditable and make sure some mispelling markers show up.
-Then click on the button to switch the contenteditable to false.
-Note that the misspelling markers aren't removed.

-### bugfix/singleCellDelete (Shezan Baig; D37576223) \[[view changes](http://github.com/bloomberg/chromium.bb/compare/upstream%2Fpatched%2Flatest...bugfix%2FsingleCellDelete)\]
-Open [this link](repros/singleCellDelete.html) in Chrome, and delete the text in the single table cell.
-The entire table will get deleted, but we only expect the text inside the cell to be deleted.

 ### bugfix/stale-tooltip (Shezan Baig; upstream: [84375](https://bugs.webkit.org/show_bug.cgi?id=84375)) \[[view changes](http://github.com/bloomberg/chromium.bb/compare/upstream%2Fpatched%2Flatest...bugfix%2Ftooltip_refresh)\]
 Open [this link](repros/tooltip_refresh.html) in Chrome.
 Each line has a